 WELCOMING A FOSTER CHILD INTO YOUR HOME

-he arrival of a foster child into your home is an anxious time for everyone involved.
-For a child/young person moving into a new home and meeting the family for the first time, it may cause many mixed emotions and us at Sunbeam Fostering want to make this transition as positive as we can.
+The arrival of a foster child into your home is an anxious time for everyone involved.
+For a child/young person moving into a new home and meeting the family for the first time, it may cause many mixed emotions and we at Sunbeam Fostering want to make this transition as positive as we can.

 Top Tips for Foster Carers Welcoming a Child into their Home